celeritas-project/celeritas/CONTRIBUTING.rst

 After the CI tests pass and the reviewers have approved your changes, your branch will be squashed and merged, and you will officially be a Celeritas :ref:`contributor <roles>`!
 Congratulations!

+.. [#] All changes to the codebase must go through the pull request, but due to the overhead of reviewing, testing, merging, and documenting a PR, we'd like to avoid small changes that have almost no effect in terms of operation or readability.
+For example, if you find a typo in the documentation, check the rest of the docs for any other typos or improvements you'd like to make, and submit a single PR with those changes.

 .. _pull request: https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests